dcronqvist/advent-2020/README.md

 - **Day 7**: Interesting problem today, a bit of recursion and using dicts goes a long way!

 - **Day 8**: I really liked today's problem.
 It's fun trying to parse and run a made up programming language!

+- **Day 9**: My solution for today was a rather brute force method which worked surprisingly well, even if it's time complexity wasn't that good.